Plymouth station (MBTA)

 Plymouth station is a closed MBTA Commuter Rail station in Plymouth, Massachusetts.
 It served the Plymouth/Kingston Line and was located in the Cordage Park complex of North Plymouth.
-Plymouth was one terminus of the MBTA's Kingston/Plymouth Line, along with Kingston/Route 3 station in nearby Kingston, Massachusetts.
+Plymouth was one terminus of the MBTA's Plymouth/Kingston Line, along with Kingston station in nearby Kingston, Massachusetts.
 Plymouth station provided non-peak service to Boston's South Station, as well as some peak service, which ran in addition to peak trips to Kingston.
 Most trains on the line served only Kingston station; service to and ridership from Plymouth were thus very limited.
 Due to this limited ridership and service, as well as due to the fact that trains had to reverse in and out of the station in order to serve it, Plymouth station was indefinitely closed in April 2021.

 History

 A previous station was located at Boundary Lane on the Plymouth/Kingston border, just north of the current site.
 Built as North Plymouth in 1873, it was renamed to Seaside around 1880 and Cordage in January 1925.
+A new freight house was built in 1881.
 The station closed with the rest of the Old Colony Division passenger rail service in southeastern Massachusetts on June 30, 1959.

 Because Plymouth did not want trains running through upscale residential areas near the downtown area, Plymouth station is located in Cordage Park, a commercial and light industrial park in North Plymouth.
 The rest of the Plymouth/Kingston Line and the Middleborough/Lakeville Line opened for rush hour service on September 29, 1997.
 Plymouth, with no rush hour trains, did not open until midday and weekend service began on November 29, 1997.
 The station was closed from November 3 to December 23, 2010, during tie replacement on the line.